 View original post 887 more words

-Personal projects are an excellent way to stretch and develop useful skills we might never acquire in the normal shooting routine.
+Especially in these times of mandatory lock-down and quarantine, taking on challenging personal projects – such as stop-motion and time lapse composition – are both rewarding practices to stretch and develop new and useful skills that we might never acquire in the normal routine.
 Read more